 Like the previous point, writing creatively allows you to take a rule and apply it within a story, hiding something bitter inside something sweet; just like mashing broccoli into mashed potatoes to deceive a child.

-I find a place to include it naturally, then make a note next to it; giving a very brief outline of the grammatical rule in a way that I understand it and not necessarily the explanation within a textbook (which can often be extremely unhelpful).
+I find a place to include it naturally, then make a note next to it; giving a very brief outline of the grammatical rule in a way that I understand and not necessarily the explanation from a textbook.

 It May Help with Speaking

-Only by speaking another language will you become a good speaker, no matter how much you write.
+Only by speaking another language do you become a good speaker, no matter how much you write.

 That being said, writing is speaking’s brother from another mother, the only other skill classed as ‘productive’ out of the four essential skills.
 A recent study by researchers at the University of Poitiers discovered that writing does have an influence on speech production.

-In the same way that speaking requires us to pool all the information we’ve learned into a pot and come out with a fine meal, writing allows us to practice putting the jigsaw together; reinforcing our speaking practice.
+In the same way that speaking requires us to pool all the information we’ve learned into a pot and come out with a fine meal, writing allows us to practice putting the jigsaw together.

 Revising Is so Much More Enjoyable

-If you’re a flashcard sort of person and it works for you then by all means ignore what I have to say next.
-If, like me, you particularly despise flashcards and similar revision techniques, then story writing might be for you.
+If you’re a flashcard person then by all means ignore what I have to say next.
+If like me you dislike them, then story writing might be for you.

-Instead of walking over drudgingly to my computer to fire up Anki or sorting through uninspiring pieces of paper, all I need to do is go to my exercise book and enjoy rereading my story from whichever point I wish to revise from.
+Instead of drudgingly firing up Anki or sorting through uninspiring pieces of paper, all I need to do is go back to my exercise book and reread my story from whichever point I wish to revise from.

 I’m having fun and my brain is taking in all the highlighted words with their definitions.
-I’m not going to remember new vocabulary the first, second or even third time around, but the more I reread the more I retain and the better I am at recalling the vocabulary when speaking.
+I’m not going to remember new vocabulary the first, second or even third time around, but the more I reread the more I retain and the better I am at recalling the vocabulary.

-It’s a lot less work, stress and I’m actually enjoying revising:)
+It’s a lot less work and I’m actually enjoying revising!

 It’s not about plotting the perfect story, and it doesn’t even have to make sense to anyone but you (some of mine are really weird).

-Let me know how it goes and if you have any tips for me feel free to jot them down in the comments section below.
-Before you go I’d like to share my favourite language learning quote with you:
+I hope this post has inspired you to take a different approach to language learning if you love story writing as much as I do.
+Let me know how it goes and if you have any tips for me, feel free to jot them down in the comments section below!